josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Family members don't always get tech.
 That's not a sign that something is wrong, and it's most _certainly_ not a sign that any wrongdoing has been committed, let alone deliberately.
 (Which, I assume, probably wasn't Matt's mom's point to begin with, but that didn't stop him from running with it.)

+[Update 9/28/24: As an additional point here: if the problem was confusion around WP Engine's name, why not just ask them for a name change?
+Why all the contribution stuff, too?
+Conversely, if Matt's beef was with WP Engine's lack of contribution, why is he going after their name and marketing?
+It feels very much like Matt's just trying to cobble together all the reasons he can think of to justify his assault, in my opinion.]

 #### Matt claims WP Engine is selling a "cheap knock-off" of WordPress

 Matt also claims WP Engine is selling "something that they’ve chopped up, hacked, butchered to look like WordPress."
 His reason for this wild claim?
 Because WP Engine disables revisions (a default feature of WordPress, albeit a pretty small one).

 Literally, that's it.
 One tiny feature.
-The whole thing's been "hacked and butchered" because they just chose to modify one tiny detail.
+The whole thing's been "hacked and butchered" because they just chose to modify one mostly insignificant detail.

 Of all Matt's spurious claims, this one might be the one that reeks the most of absolute made-up bullshit.
 WP Engine will just turn on revisions if you want them to, but that's beside the point.